jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-11.md

-+++
+---
+heading: "Chapter 11"
+title: "Carthage and Marseilles"
+weight: 60
-title= "Carthage and Marseilles" heading= "Chapter 11" date= 2021-09-22 author= "Montesquieu" image= "/covers/spirit.jpg" description= "THE law of nations which obtained at Carthage, was very extraordinary all strangers, who traded to Sardinia and towards Hercules’s pillars, this haughty republic sentenced to be drowned." linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-10" linkbtext= "Chapter 10" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-12" linkftext= "Chapter 12"
+description: "THE law of nations which obtained at Carthage, was very extraordinary all strangers, who traded to Sardinia and towards Hercules’s pillars, this haughty republic sentenced to be drowned"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 THE law of nations which obtained at Carthage, was very extraordinary.
 All strangers, who traded to Sardinia and towards Hercules’s pillars, this haughty republic sentenced to be drowned.